You may find some terms used in the Jackson Library unfamiliar. The following list will help you navigate the library and its services.

 Jackson Library is both a Federal and State Depository for government documents.
 The government documents are located on the main floor.

 Children's Materials are available in the Green Room.
-The Green Room is located on the 2nd floor.
+The Green Room is located on the top floor.

 Individual and Group Study Rooms